 I know, it sounds like a cop-out, but hang in there.
 We are not done yet.
 Let’s take a short review of what we have covered so far.

 More than just photos are captured by a cinematographer.
 A cinematographer creates emotion and works tirelessly to make the audience feel something.
 They’re artists, after all, and art is supposed to evoke emotion and stimulate thought.
 A videographer is, in the purest sense, a groundworker.
-A videographer is a one-person crew, or one-person band, who handles all filming, editing, and music.
+A videographer is a one-person crew or one-person band, that handles all filming, editing, and music.

 Factors Which Determine the Difference Between Cinematographer and Videographer

 Cinematographers collaborate as a group.
 A cinematographer will have the largest number of artists in any film or movie.
 They will provide direction to their teammates.
 They will tell their colleagues to modify camera angles, exposure, shot sizes, camera moves, and so on because they are in control of the camera and lighting department.

 Videographers usually operate alone or with a small crew.
 They will video capture the event alone or with one or two coworkers at any business meeting or conference.
 They will make adjustments to the camera’s movements and angles, exposure, shutter speed, and so on.
 They will not issue or receive any commands.